MT0DE/EP2520-BNSS/README.md

 ### Revoking a user certificate in OPNsense
 * To revoke a certificate go to the System ⇒ Trust ⇒ Revocation and update the CRL by adding the certificate that shold be revoked to it.
 After adding the certificate you must click on the apply button at the bottom.
 The revocation will be active after at most one minute of time.
+* In keycloak you add the trusted root certificates in the location ```/opt/keycloak/conf/truststores/``` & enable CRL checking in the authentication x.509 login flow & update the "CRL url" path.

 ### Creating a user and generating a x509 certificate
 * A user is added to the system by  running the script  ```generate_user.py -f FIRSTNAME -l LASTNAME -p PASSWORD``` , this script adds the user to both OPNsense and keycloak, (which by implementation also includes nextcloud & the webserver) and generates a valid x509 certificate which can be used when authenticating via keycloak SSO.